fenago/ruby-programming/lab_guides/Lab_3.md

 everyday tasks cleanly.

 This foray into “scaling small” was fun, wasn’t it?
-In the next part of the book, we’ll turn our attention to working with “bigger”
+In the next part of the course, we’ll turn our attention to working with “bigger”
 technologies: databases, web applications, and so on.
-The next two chapters will take a look at working with the Web and Ruby, specifically advancing your Rails knowledge and then applying that to creating Web services.
+The next two labs will take a look at working with the Web and Ruby, specifically advancing your Rails knowledge and then applying that to creating Web services.